rgiaviti/bug-go-kong-reference-error/README.md

 # Go-Kong Bug
 This is a sample Go project to simulate a detected bug in go-kong v0.28.0.
+Issue opened [here](https://github.com/Kong/go-kong/issues/137)

 ## When the bug happens
 When we try to validate a plugin schema using [go-kong](https://github.com/Kong/go-kong) and the target kong is offline